ben-marshall/microcoder/docs/README.md

 ## Examples

-There are some simple examples bundled with the repositiory:
+There are some simple examples bundled with the repository:

 **Counter** - This is a really boring counter which simply counts down from 10 and then loops.
 Forever.